Arroz a la Cubana

 - 05

-Pack a one-cup dry measuring cup with the cooked rice and invert it onto the center of a warm plate to form a neat dome.
-Spoon the thick tomato sauce over half the rice, lay the lacy egg beside it, and arrange the caramelized plantains around the edge.
-Serve immediately.
+Pack the resting rice into a one-cup dry measuring cup and invert it onto the center of a warm plate to form a neat dome.
+Spoon the reduced tomato sofrito generously over half the dome, lay the lacy fried egg beside it, and frame the plate with the caramelized plantains.

 Notes